Petra De Sutter: Deputy Prime Minister of Belgium, 2020–2025

 On 1 October 2020, De Sutter was sworn in as one of seven deputy prime ministers in the government of Prime Minister Alexander De Croo, becoming Europe's first transgender deputy prime minister, and the most senior trans politician in Europe.

 In October 2023, De Sutter criticised UK Prime Minister Rishi Sunak's speech at the Conservative party conference where he argued that his audience should not be "bullied into believing that people can be any sex they want to be" and that "a man is a man and a woman is a woman."
 She described Sunak's words as "hurtful and very disappointing" as well as "fuelling transphobia."

 In November 2023, De Sutter criticized Israel's conduct during the Gaza war, and said "It is time for sanctions against Israel.
 The rain of bombs is inhumane," De Sutter said.
 She also called on Hamas to release all its kidnapped hostages, and declared that “we must stop the money flows funding this terror organization."
 On 29 February 2024, De Sutter said she was horrified by the news of the flour massacre.

-University chancellor
+University rector

 Following the inauguration of the De Wever Government in February 2025, De Sutter announced her retirement from national politics while remaining active in local politics.
-She was elected Rector of Ghent University in April that year, alongside Herwig Reynaert, receiving 55.60% of the votes, and assumed the role on October 1st.
+She was elected Rector of Ghent University (UGent) in April that year, alongside Herwig Reynaert, receiving 55.60% of the votes, and assumed the role on October 1.
 In September 2025, she decided to not join a trade mission to the United States due to "the current rules President Trump has issued," with Politico surmising she was referring to the policies of U.S. President Donald Trump on LGBTQ+ people.

+In January 2026, De Sutter, in her capacity as Rector of Ghent University, faced significant public and academic scrutiny following the discovery of fabricated quotes in a speech.

+Personal life

+De Sutter is married to an artist, Claire, and has a son.
+De Sutter began her gender transition in 2004.

+De Sutter is a trans woman and has spoken publicly about this in publications and interviews.
+De Sutter was assigned male at birth, but felt like a girl/woman from an early age.
+Since 2004, when she began her physical transition, she has lived as a woman.
+She adopted the name Petra so that the initial letter of her first name remained the same, with a view to her list of scientific publications.